hn/bsh-home-appliances/README.md

 The sender can read this byte and knows that the data frame has been delivered successfully.

-The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (TC & 0xF0)`.
+The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (DS & 0xF0)`.
+This needs further investigation: on certain models or software versions, the acknowledgement byte contains the identifier of the control unit (`ACK = 0x1A`) if DS was a network broadcast (`DS=0x0F`).

 #### Boot log

 A typical boot sequence just for the control board and control panel starts like this:

 ```
-        LL   TC D1 D2   DD DD DD DD   RR RR            ACK
+        LL   DS CC CC   MM MM MM MM   RR RR            ACK
 0.412s  04 | 0f.e7-00 | 01 02       | a5 ec (crc=ok) | 0a (ack=ok)
 0.412s  03 | 0f.e0-00 | 00          | 9a 0d (crc=ok) | 0a (ack=ok)
 0.412s  04 | 1f.e8-00 | 01 02       | 75 58 (crc=ok) | 1a (ack=ok)